 Bonaire’s fringing reefs host an abundance of marine life, making the island a world-class snorkeling and scuba diving destination.
 Although storms have damaged some of the reefs, the island still has plenty to offer.
 Bonaire is home to some of the Caribbean’s best snorkeling beaches thanks to its shallow, accessible reefs.

-Snorkelers in Bonaire can view sea turtles, rays, tropical fish, and up to 60 different species of coral (1).
-The entire coastline is protected as part of the Bonaire Marine Park, but the best snorkeling sites in Bonaire are on the western coast.
-Explore the shallow reefs around No Name Beach on the small island of Klein Bonaire, swim with sea turtles at 1,000 Steps, or enjoy easy snorkeling at beginner-friendly Bari Reef.
+Snorkelers in Bonaire can view sea turtles, rays, tropical fish, and up to 60 different species of coral.1 The entire coastline is protected as part of the Bonaire Marine Park, but the best snorkeling sites in Bonaire are on the western coast.
+Explore the shallow reefs around No Name Beach on a tour of the small island of Klein Bonaire, swim with sea turtles at 1,000 Steps, or enjoy easy snorkeling at beginner-friendly Bari Reef.